phalpern/WG21-halpern/vector-execution-models.md

 executed *before* the same step on an earlier lane.
 Intuitively, then, execution proceeds from top to bottom and left to right, producing a ragged diagonal "wavefront".
-More precisely, there is a logical wavefront barrier between any two consecutive steps.
-The dependency constraints described in N3831 are imply the wavefront execution model.
+More precisely, there is a logical wavefront barrier before each step.
+The dependency constraints described in N3831 imply the wavefront execution model.

 Mapping to SIMD hardware
 ------------------------